· Length: 5+ Months

 If there’s a faster way to go from city slicker to competent outdoor professional let us know.

-We’re updating this program for 2017.
-The old yearlong program was a combination of the Wilderness Bushcraft Semester, The Boreal Snowshoe Expedition and the Wilderness Canoe Expedition Semester.
-The updated program will include these, and also add a Primitive Wilderness Living Practicum.
+The yearlong immersion program is a combination of the Wilderness Bushcraft Semester, The Boreal Snowshoe Expedition and the Wilderness Canoe Expedition Semester.
+It also includes the Primitive Wilderness Living Practicum.

-The best place to begin is with the Wilderness Bushcraft Semester (spring or fall).
-Some people choose to begin with the Boreal Snowshoe Expedition, but it is much more challenging for those without significant outdoor experience.
-The Wilderness Bushcraft Semester is a prerequisite for the Wilderness Canoe Expedition Semester, although in rare circumstances we let experienced paddlers participate.
+The place to begin is with the Wilderness Bushcraft Semester (spring or fall).
+Beginning in 2018, the Wilderness Bushcraft Semester is a prerequisite for the Wilderness Canoe Expedition Semester and the Boreal Snowshoe Expedition.

 This is a rigorous program: physically, intellectually and interpersonally.
 Maintaining motivation will be an ongoing challenge.
 We reserve the right to wash people out of the program who have lost their motivation or who become a distraction; who don’t uphold the code of conduct we expect from our guides and instructors.